5 Loyalty Card Ideas for your Coffee Shop

 Review your sales data – how often customers return, how much they spend, and what your most popular items are, what is your average order size – when you’re developing your structure to make sure it will encourage existing behaviours.
 Research reveals that 54 percent of consumers in the UK who have signed up to loyalty rewards programmes feel that it takes too long to accrue points.
 Over 96 percent believe loyalty programmes could be better, including improving ease of use, clarity of structure, increased awareness, or alternative rewards such as donations or unexpected offers as well as treats.
 So, it’s important your customers feel like they can use the rewards, that they’re accessible, and that they’re relevant.
 The catch is that you’re appealing to different demographics and types of shoppers.
 That’s why it’s vital to understand who you’re targeting.

-Over 80 percent of food and drink businesses that use Square Loyalty use a visit or spend based programme.
+Over 80 percent of food and drink businesses that use Square Loyalty have a visit or spend based programme.
 While there’s no right or wrong programme setup — you need to do what’s best for your business — your programme should:

 Step 2: Pick rewards that will keep customers coming back